For a free copy of Jennifer's Top Ten Tips about inkjet printing on fabric &

 Trial software available.
 Hands-on class, laptop required.

-NOTE: Students can "try before they buy" with trial versions of the both software program.
+NOTE: Students can "try before they buy" with trial versions of Photoshop Elements and Electric Quilt.
 Students can also use a PC or a MAC.
-While Electric Quilt is now available for the MAC, the trial version is only available on a PC.

-New!
 Fractal That!
-Quilt Design on an iPad Learn how to use the Frax HD app on your iPad to create a unique quilt design which can be printed on fabric or used as an applique pattern.
+Quilt Design on an iPad Learn how to create stunning designs with the Frax HD app on your iPad which can be printed on fabric for modern whole cloth quilts or used as an applique pattern.
 Info will also be provided on printing at home or online.

 Hands-on class, iPad/iPhone required.
 1/2 day